giaracvi/MagNoLia/README.txt

 	"Overlapping.py" contains the procedures of the ChAT and DAPI overlapping described on the article;

-	"main.py" the file that runs the experiment, is this file which should be executed;
+	"main.py" the file that runs the experiment, it is this file which should be executed;

 	"README.txt" this file;